icaps25/icaps25.github.io/content/program/workshops/hplan.md

 <div style="display: inline-block; width: 68%; padding: 1%; vertical-align: middle;">
 <div style="margin:0; padding: 0; padding-left: 2%">
 <p>
 Roman Barták is a professor of computer science at Charles University, Prague.
-He works mainly in areas of automated planning and scheduling, with an emphasis on model-based approaches to problem-solving as a means to achieve trustworthy and explainable AI.
+He works in the area of Artificial Intelligence with particular emphasis on automated planning and scheduling, constraint satisfaction, and knowledge representation.
+His research goal is to design intelligent autonomous agents (e.g. robots) that can plan their activities, do decisions, and act in real environment.
+He put strong emphasis on model-based approaches to problem-solving as a means to achieve trustworthy and explainable AI.
 Recently, his research has focused on two areas: multi-agent path finding and hierarchical planning.
 </p>
 </div>
 </div>